 When we refer to “informed360,” “we,” or “us” in this policy, we mean informed360 LLC, which controls the information informed360 collects when you use the Services.

 We collect information about you when you provide it to us, when you use our Services, and when other sources provide it to us, as further described below.

 We collect information about you when you access our Services or otherwise provide it directly to us.

 Content you provide through our products: The Services include the informed360 platform you access, where we collect and store content that you create, post, send, receive and share.
 This content includes any information about you that you may choose to include.
 Content also includes the files and links you upload to the Services.
-Examples of content we collect and store include: risk assessment survey results, conflict of interest disclosure information, details and content in any external record or action plan, members of a compliance committee or committee agendas, or comments you enter into a risk assessment survey, disclosure, action plan or otherinformed360 module.
+Examples of content we collect and store include: risk assessment survey results, conflict of interest and other disclosure information, details and content in any external document or action plan, survey and certification responses, members of a compliance committee or committee agendas, or comments you enter into a risk assessment survey, disclosure, action plan or other informed360 module.

 Content you provide through our websites: The Services also include our websites owned or operated by us.
 We collect other content that you submit to these websites, which generally includes name, email address, company affiliation and phone number.
 For example, you may provide us with your name and email address in order to download a white paper from our website or to contact us for more information on our Services.

 Information you provide through our support channels: The Services also include customer support, where you may choose to submit information regarding a problem you are experiencing with our Services.
 Whether you designate yourself as a technical contact, open a support ticket, speak to one of our representatives directly or otherwise engage with our support team, you will be asked to provide contact information, a summary of the problem you are experiencing, and any other documentation, screenshots or information that would be helpful in resolving the issue.